hphelion/documentation/compute.networks.howto.md

 <!-- Modeled after How To's with the Compute Service (https://docs.hpcloud.com/compute/using/) Some text from network guide. -->

-As you get used to using the networking service, you might need to modify the default network or create additional networks.
-This page gives you some how-to's for the following tasks:
+You might need to modify the default network or create additional networks.
+This page gives you some how-to's to use the [Horizon Cloud Console](#console) or [HP Cloud CLI for Windows PowerShell](#powershell) to perform the following tasks:

+**Horizon Cloud Console**

 - [Enable a network](#Enabling)
 - [Disable a network](#Disabling)